-If you study medical microbiology at Surrey, we’ll teach you about the biological and pathogenic qualities of microbes.
-This includes microbes which are good for our health in addition to the study of microorganisms which create diseases.
-Immunology, or the study of our reactions to diseases, is another area of focus in our course.
+If you study medical microbiology at Surrey, we will teach you about the biological and pathogenic qualities of microbes.
+This includes microbes which are good for our health in addition to the study of microorganisms which cause diseases.
+Another area of focus is immunology, or the study of our reactions to diseases.
 You will also study the detection, management and treatment of infectious diseases.

-We’re confident our course will develop you into a capable scientist and open new doors for you.
-To give one example, you’ll have an exciting chance to join a research group for your longer project which will be supported with modules in research methods, critical writing and journal clubs.
+This course aims to develop you into a proficient research scientist and will therefore open up new career opportunities.
+During this course you will join a research group for your individual dissertation project which will be supported with taught modules in research methods, critical writing and journal clubs.